Joseph T. Anderson: Military career

 Anderson attended The Basic School in Quantico, Virginia, and was selected to attend Undergraduate Pilot Training with the United States Air Force at Craig Air Force Base, Alabama.
 Upon receiving Air Force Silver Wings, he reported for duty to Marine Corps Air Station Yuma, Arizona, earning his U.S. Navy Wings of Gold and becoming combat qualified in the F-4 Phantom.
 He remains one of the very few pilots to be awarded both U.S. Air Force and U.S. Navy pilot wings.
 He served with Marine Fighter Attack Squadron 314 (VMFA-314) at Marine Corps Air Station El Toro flying the McDonnell Douglas F-4 Phantom II.
 In 1971, Anderson was assigned to the "Silver Eagles" of VMFA-115 where he flew combat missions in the Republics of Vietnam and Thailand.
 Upon return from Vietnam in 1973, he transitioned to the Hawker Siddeley Harrier (AV-8A) when he served with Marine Attack Squadrons VMA-231 and VMA-542, and also with Marine Attack Training Squadron VMAT-203.

 In addition to his normal duties, Anderson earned a Master of Science degree in Systems Engineering from the University of Southern California (USC).

 In 1975, Anderson attended the United States Naval Test Pilot School located at Naval Air Station (NAS) Patuxent River in Patuxent River, Maryland.
 He graduated with Class 70 and remained at NAS Patuxent River to participate in a number of test programs including development of procedures to operate the Harrier from the Landing Helicopter Assault (LHA) class of naval vessels.
 In 1982, Anderson implemented these procedures during a deployment to the Mediterranean with VMA-231 aboard the USS Nassau (LHA-4).
 He participated in the testing of the prototype YAV-8B Harrier II and supported Initial Operational Test and Evaluation (IOT&E) of the AV-8B Harrier II.
 Anderson served in increasingly responsible roles including executive officer of VMA-231, researcher at the Institute for Defense Analysis, and systems and engineering officer for the AV-8.
 In 1985, he was selected to attend the National War College at Fort Lesley J. McNair in Washington, D.C.
 After graduation, Anderson was assigned as the commanding officer of VMA-331 flying the McDonnell Douglas AV-8B Harrier II.
 In 1990, he was assigned as the commanding officer of Marine Aircraft Group 13 in Yuma, Arizona.
 In 1993, Anderson was selected for promotion to brigadier general and served as director of the USMC Operations Division and then as vice commander of Naval Air Systems Command.

-Anderson was promoted to major general in 1997 and assigned as the Assistant Chief of Staff for Command, Control, Communications, Computer and Intelligence (C4I).
+Anderson was promoted to major general in 1997 and assigned as the Assistant Chief of Staff for Command, Control, Communications, Computer and Intelligence (C4I) and Director of Marine Corps Intelligence.
 In April 1998, he assumed command of the 1st Marine Aircraft Wing in Okinawa, Japan.
 After 33 years of service and 219 combat missions, Anderson retired from the U.S. military in 2001.